Last Updated on October 4, 2022 by Andrew Pirie

 At many levels, men and women perform Gymnastics.
 From local clubs and schools to colleges and universities.
 And in elite national and international competitions.

-The History for Gymnastics In Ancient Egypt? – 7000 Years and Counting
+Gymnastics In Ancient Egypt? – 7000 Years and Counting

 Gymnastics was most likely first depicted in Egyptian artifacts.
 The art of Ancient Egypt depicts the earliest known evidence of gymnastics.